 Juvenile Sex Crimes

 The penalties for sex crimes committed by minors may not differ much from those committed by adults in Florida.
-The state harshly handles sex crime allegations, and if your child has allegedly committed such an offense, it is crucial to seek the aid of a criminal defense lawyer right away.
+The state harshly handles sex crime allegations, and if your child has allegedly committed such an offense, it is crucial to seek the aid of a Juvenile sex crimes lawyer like Brian Gabriel right away.
 This may be your only chance to defend your child and keep him from enduring a lifetime of consequences for the offense.

 Even though they are underage and may not fully understand the consequences of their actions, juveniles in Florida may be placed on the sex offender registry.
 In some instances, they may even have their photos and personal information displayed alongside those of adults on the sex offender registry website, which the public may access at any time.
-To protect your child’s privacy and reputation, it is imperative that he or she work with an attorney before speaking to anyone of authority about the incident that led to these charges.
+To protect your child’s privacy and reputation, it is imperative that he or she work with a Juvenile sex crimes attorney in West Palm beach before speaking to anyone of authority about the incident that led to these charges.

 One of the most common juvenile sex crimes involves the transmission of sexually explicit images.
 “Sexting” is when people share nude or sexually explicit images via cell phones, computers, or other communication devices.
 While consenting adults who send each other such images are not committing crime, juveniles who send images of themselves to other minors can be charged with sexting.

 This offense is tied to child pornography, even though in many cases the juvenile who is charged with the crime willingly sent the photographs.
 When this occurs, the juvenile is considered both the defendant and the victim.
 Sexting can lead to felony charges for minors because it is categorized under child pornography.
-Without a strong attorney, a sexting conviction can require your child to register as a sex offender.
+Without a strong Juvenile sex crimes attorney in West Palm Beach, a sexting conviction can require your child to register as a sex offender.

 Lewd Acts and Lascivious Behavior